 You have done your preparation (read your notebook) but there are a few tips that you may need:

-- Sit with your legs together and your hands on your lap, you can move them animatedly if necessary.
+- Sit with your legs together and your hands on your lap.

-- Never complain (I hated my last job is NEVER a good interview answer).
+- Never complain (I hated my last job is NEVER a good interview answer to any question).
 Always be positive.

 - Remember the people interviewing you will have read a lot of other CV’s so it is up to you to get across at interview stage all that is on your CV.